-- 3213 STUDENT SUPERVISION AND WELFARE - Protecting the physical and emotional well-being of students is of paramount importance.
-Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property
+3213 - STUDENT SUPERVISION AND WELFARE

+- Protecting the physical and emotional well-being of students is of paramount importance.
+Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property. - Staff members shall report immediately to a building administrator any accident, safety hazard, or other potentially harmful condition or situation s/he detects. - Staff members shall provide proper instruction in safety matters. - Any parent with a concern regarding the implementation of the provisions of F.S.
+1001.42(8)(c) may file a written complaint with the principal of their child's school.

+5540 - INVESTIGATIONS INVOLVING STUDENTS

+School administrators shall respond to incidents involving students occurring on school grounds or at school-sponsored events.
+When conducting an initial fact inquiry, if an administrator suspects that a crime has been committed, they must report the matter to School Police or another appropriate law enforcement agency to assume the investigative responsibilities.

+• 5772 - WEAPONS

-- 5540 INVESTIGATIONS INVOLVING STUDENTS - School administrators shall respond to incidents involving students occurring on school grounds or at school-sponsored events.
-When conducting an initial fact inquiry, if an administrator suspects that a crime has been committed, they must report the matter to School Police or another appropriate law enforcement agency to assume the investigative responsibilities. - 5772 WEAPONS - Students are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the School Board including, but not limited to, property leased, owned, or contracted for by the School Board, a school-sponsored event, or in a School Board-owned vehicle. - 7217 WEAPONS - Visitors are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the School Board including, but not limited to, property leased, owned, or contracted for by the School Board, a school-sponsored event, or in a School Board-owned vehicle. - 8405 SCHOOL SAFETY - o The School Board is committed to maintaining a safe and drug-free environment in all of the District's schools.
+Students are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the School Board including, but not limited to, property leased, owned, or contracted for by the School Board, a school-sponsored event, or in a School Board-owned or private vehicle.

+7217 - WEAPONS

+Visitors are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the School Board including, but not limited to, property leased, owned, or contracted for by the School Board, a school-sponsored event, or in a School Board-owned or private vehicle.

+• 8405 - SCHOOL SAFETY

+The School Board is committed to maintaining a safe and drug-free environment in all of the District's schools.
 School crime and violence are multifaceted problems that need to be addressed in a manner that utilizes all available resources in the community through a coordinated effort of School District personnel, law enforcement agencies, and families.
 School administrators and local law enforcement officials must work together to provide for the safety and welfare of students while they are at school or a school-related event or are on their way to and from school.
+Parents have the right to access SESIR data and to receive timely notification of threats, unlawful acts, and significant emergencies, certain arrests of employees.
+Student identification cards issued by the District to students in grades 6 through 12 include the telephone numbers for national or statewide crisis and suicide hotlines and text lines.
+Drills for active assailant and hostage situations shall be conducted at least as often as emergency drills and fire drills.